 This is at once the Old City's oldest quarter and its newest neighborhood.
-Abandoned for a generation, the quarter was restored and resettled after the Six-Day War of 1967.
+Abandoned for a generation after the War of Independence, the quarter was restored and resettled after the Six Days' War of 1967.
 The subsequent archaeological excavations exposed artifacts and structures that date back 27 centuries and more.
 If you have a photographer's eye, get off the main streets and stroll at random.
-The limestone houses and alleys—often
+The limestone houses and

 If you like to people-watch, find a shaded café table and sip a good latte while the world jitterbugs by.
 The population of the Jewish Quarter is almost entirely religious, roughly split between "modern" Orthodox (devout, but integrated into contemporary Israeli society at every level) and the more traditional ultra-Orthodox (men in black frock coats and black hats, in many ways a community apart).
 The locals, especially the women, tend to dress very conservatively.
 Several religious-study institutions attract a transient population of young students, many of them from abroad.
 Religious Jewish families tend to have lots of kids, and little ones here are given independence at an astonishingly early age.
 It's quite common to see three- and four-year-olds toddling home from preschool alone or shepherded by a one-year-more-mature brother or sister.
 And if you see a big group of Israeli soldiers, don't assume the worst.
 The army maintains a center for its educational tours here, and the recruits are more likely than not boisterously kidding around with each other as they follow their guide.
 Shopping is good here—especially jewelry and Judaica—and there are decent fast-food options when hunger strikes.